News and Events

 As our nation continues to experience turmoil and uncertainty during these challenging times from both the COVID-19 pandemic and its effect on the economy, many Americans now struggle to address longstanding systemic racism and inequality with the goal of impacting meaningful change.

-The Lupus and Allied Diseases Association is extremely disheartened by and strongly opposed to acts of discrimination, injustice, racism, and violence and we stand with Black, Indigenous and People of Color (BIPOC) as well as LGBTQ+ individuals and others who desire a more empathetic, respectful, tolerant and just society.
+The Lupus and Allied Diseases Association is extremely disheartened by and strongly opposed to acts of discrimination, injustice, racism, and violence and we stand with Black, Indigenous, and People of Color (BIPOC) as well as LGBTQ+ individuals and others who desire a more empathetic, respectful, tolerant and just society.

 We are dedicated to addressing and overcoming social inequities and health disparities through effective advocacy, especially since both lupus and COVID-19 disproportionately impact communities of color.

 Access to Anti-Malarial Medications